What is social media sentiment analysis?

 We know how hectic life can be, that’s why we developed a bulletproof notifications system.

-Of course, Brand24 is not the only tool on the market that offers social media sentiment analysis.
-But there are undeniable advantages of Brand24 over other media monitoring tools.
+Of course, Brand24 is not the only tool available on the market.
+But there are undeniable advantages of Brand24 over other sentiment analysis tools.

 Brand24’s social media sentiment analysis is based on a state-of-the-art machine learning algorithm.
 It means two things.